Bitcoin derivatives platform BTC gets funding from Seedcoin

-NEW YORK (Reuters) - Bitcoin derivatives trading platform BTC.sx has secured funding from Seedcoin Fund, BTC.sx Chief Operating Officer George Samman told Reuters on Tuesday.
+NEW YORK, April 1 (Reuters) - Bitcoin derivatives trading platform BTC.sx has secured funding from Seedcoin Fund, BTC.sx Chief Operating Officer George Samman told Reuters on Tuesday.

 Samman has provided BTC.sx around $250,000 in funding, which he said was the largest investment by Seedcoin so far.